Newfoundland and Labrador: Literature

 Michael Crummey is a contemporary novelist from Newfoundland and Labrador.

 Margaret Duley (1894–1968) was Newfoundland's first novelist to gain an international audience.
 Her works include The Eyes of the Gull (1936), Cold Pastoral (1939) and Highway to Valour (1941).
 Other writers who wrote major works in the 20th century include Harold Horwood, author of Tomorrow Will Be Sunday (1966) and White Eskimo (1972); Percy Janes, author of House of Hate (1970); M. T. Dohaney, author of The Corrigan Women (1988); and Bernice Morgan, author of Random Passage (1992).

 In the late 20th and early 21st century, a new generation of writers came to prominence.
 Michael Crummey's novel, River Thieves (2001), was a Canadian bestseller and his 2023 novel The Adversary won the International Dublin Literary Award.
-Wayne Johnston's fiction deals primarily with the province of Newfoundland and Labrador, often in a historical setting; His novels include The Story of Bobby O'Malley, The Time of Their Lives, The Divine Ryans, and The Colony of Unrequited Dreams, a historical portrayal of Newfoundland politician Joey Smallwood.
+Wayne Johnston's fiction deals primarily with the province of Newfoundland and Labrador, often in a historical setting.
 Lisa Moore's first novel, Alligator (2005), is set in St. John's and incorporates her Newfoundland heritage.
 Others include Joel Thomas Hynes, author of We'll All Be Burnt in Our Beds Some Night (2017); Jessica Grant, author of Come Thou Tortoise (2009); Kenneth J. Harvey, author of The Town That Forgot How to Breathe (2003) and Blackstrap Hawco (2008); and Megan Gail Coles, author of Small Game Hunting at the Local Coward Gun Club (2019).

 E. J. Pratt wrote a number of poems describing maritime life and the history of Canada.